day8/re-frame/docs/data-oriented-design.md

 Events are the (assembly) language of your application.
 Hiccup is the DOM of your application, etc.  And it is all data.
-Look carefully into re-frame and you'll see the primacy of data everywhere.
+Look carefully into re-frame, and you'll see the primacy of data everywhere.
 Data is the ultimate in late binding.

 On the subject of DSLs, I'd strongly recommend James Reeves' talk (video): [Transparency through data](https://www.youtube.com/watch?v=zznwKCifC1A)

+!!!
+Note "String-Oriented Programming"

+    There is also string-oriented programming which is what you get up to with regex or SQL.

+    A string in the right format is executable by a regex engine.
+And if you give a database the right SQL string, it knows how to interpret it.

+    When the strings concerned are plain literals, this isn't too bad.
+But it gets ugly quickly if we have to start computing the strings - if we have to use string interpolation to build up the string which will be executed.

+    Data is a better medium for computing code, than strings.